 <div id="best-sellers"> <div id="item-4264"> <!-- Article title + Description --> </div> <div id="item-7764"> <!-- Article title + Description --> </div> <div id="item-3531"> <!-- Article title + Description --> </div> </div>

-In this scenario, when Hotjar would have stored a copy of your elements, it would have stored three elements which change throughout the day, resulting in Hotjar not managing to properly match the item containers your visitors click on.
+In this scenario, when Hotjar would have stored a copy of your elements, it would have stored three elements that change throughout the day, resulting in Hotjar not managing to properly match the item containers your users click on.

 Adding the attribute mentioned earlier will fix the problem: